Fremantle Port Inner Harbour handles most of Western Australia’s container trade.

-In 2017–18, the port handled approximately 750,000 containers.
-This trade is expected to grow on average by 2.8% each year between 2017–18 and 2067–68.
-This growth could result in the current facility reaching capacity in around 15 years.
+In 2020-21, the port handled approximately 807,061 containers.
+This trade is expected to grow to the extent that the current supply chain may exceed its notional capacity in around 15 years.

 These capacity constraints will need to be addressed if the freight supply chain is to remain efficient.

-Additional container terminal facilities, whether located at the current port site, or at a new outer harbour site south of Fremantle at Kwinana, will need to be served by road and rail connections that provide capacity for growth over the economic life of the facilities.
+Additional container terminal facilities (whether located at the current port site, or at a new Outer Harbour site south of Fremantle at Kwinana) will need to be served by road and rail connections that provide capacity for growth over the economic life of the facilities.